cds-snc/gcds-docs/src/en/components/link/design.md

 <ol class="anatomy-list">
   <li>The <strong>link text</strong> navigates to a new page, website, or section on the current page.
 It specifies the link's destination or, for downloads, identifies the file type, and size.
 Note: Opening links in a new tab or window can be disorienting for people and can cause accessibility issues.</li>
-  <li>The <strong>icon</strong> is attached to certain link types, like download, phone, and email.
-Otherwise, it's optional to add an icon.</li>
+  <li>The <strong>link icon</strong> is attached to certain link types, like download, phone, and email.
+Otherwise, it’s optional to add an icon.</li>
   <ul>
     <li>The download icon lets a person know that selecting the link will initiate a download.</li>
     <li>The phone icon identifies the phone number and selecting it initiates a phone call.</li>